San Francisco System

 Initially, the United States sought to establish a multilateral alliance among its allies in the Asia-Pacific region, but the American allies in the Asia-Pacific region were unwilling or ambivalent about entering into a multilateral alliance.
-As a consequence, the United States opted for the Hub and Spokes architecture, a set of bilateral alliances.
+As a consequence, the United States opted for the hub-and-spokes architecture, a set of bilateral alliances.

 History

-The hub-and-spokes system, with the United States as the "hub" and no apparent connections between the "spokes" allowed the United States to exercise effective control over the smaller allies of the Asia-Pacific region.
+The hub-and-spokes system, with the United States as the "hub" and no apparent connections between the "spokes" allowed the United States to exert hegemonistic influence over the smaller allies of the Asia-Pacific region.
 The legacy of the system continues to today, represented by the absence of the multilateral security architecture in the region like NATO.
 Some argue that the reason why the hub-and-spoke network remains viable today is because its focus moved from regional concerns to those of the global such as the War on Terror and issues dealing with weapons of mass destruction.

 Post Korean War

-Right after World War II, United States was not interested in being involved in the Asia-Pacific region and was more concentrated in its role in Europe.
+Right after World War II, the United States was not interested in being involved in the Asia-Pacific region and was more concentrated in its role in Europe.
 However after the Korean War, the United States became more engaged in the Asia-Pacific region.